dougalf/LolaT/README.md

 'pip3 install pytelegraf'

 The unit tests use pytest.
-I'm using a Macbook as my dev env so I installed them there:
-`sudo -H pip3 install pytest
-sudo -H pip3 install pytest-timeout`
+I'm using a Macbook as my dev env so I developed them there `sudo -H pip3 install pytest sudo -H pip3 install pytest-timeout`
+They now run as Github actions in a macos-10.5 env when you do a pull request.

 # Usage
 TDB